 Free Printable Pumpkin Shape Puzzles from School Time Snippets

 Do you have a fun pumpkin-themed learning activity for us to try?
 Have you ever made felt pumpkin faces?
-Come share an image on my Facebook page, or tag me on Instagram.
-Sign up for my newsletter for more educational activities for kids, joyful parenting tips, and craft tutorials.
+Please share photos if you put this cute jack o lantern activity idea to use!
+Share an image on my Facebook page, or tag me on Instagram.
 And make sure to check out my other Halloween activities for kids!